astronomer/docs/learn/use-case-sharing-code-multiple-projects.md

 To reuse code over multiple projects, we need to store it in a separate Git repository which can be reused by multiple projects.
 This takes a bit more work to set up, but enables multiple teams using multiple Git repositories to maintain a single source of code.
 Take a look at https://github.com/astronomer/custom-package-demo for an example Python package.

 The number of options for developing, building, and releasing a Python package are limitless.
 Therefore, we can't describe every detail.
-Creating a custom Python package requires roughly the following steps:
+Setting up a custom Python package requires roughly the following steps:

 1. First, create a separate Git repository for your shared code.
 2. Write a `pyproject.toml` file.
 This is a configuration file which contains the build requirements of your Python project.
 Take a look at https://github.com/astronomer/custom-package-demo/blob/main/pyproject.toml as an example.